 From campaigns and legislation to enforce seat belt use and prevent smoking to programs that boost the awareness and prevention of diabetes, public health workers provide research and guidance to inform policy development.

-"You're not just educating the individual person, you need the impetus and motivation to come from the whole community," said SNHU Associate Dean of Health Professions Denise Bisaillon.
-"You have to reach the leaders in the community.
-The more people invested in a change, the more likely its success."
+“You’re not just educating the individual person, you need the impetus and motivation to come from the whole community,” said Dr. Denise Bisaillon, adjunct instructor and retired executive director of health professions at SNHU.
+“You have to reach the leaders in the community.
+The more people invested in a change, the more likely its success.”

 The Economic Importance of Health Education